d-dimos/microprocessor_systems_ntua/README.md

-## microcomputer_systems
+# Microcomputer Systems
-Solutions to the Microcomputer Systems lecture series held by NTUA during the 6th semester of the ECE undergraduate course
+This repository contains exercise set solutions to the Microcomputer Systems lectureκηβ  series held by NTUA during the 6th semester of the ECE undergraduate course